ingridstevens/lawyer/README.md

 - langchain: Language processing library (custom)
 - qdrant: Vector database library

+When you run `pip install -r requirements.txt`, you will install the required libraries.

 ## Downloads Required

 **The project relies on Ollama for embeddings and language modeling:**